CHL8010GroupE/toolsMLE/README.md

 - Gaussian distribution
 - Poisson distribution

-Each function returns parameter estimates and likelihood-based confidence intervals.
+Each function returns parameter estimates from given datasets, and relative visualizations for interpretations, such as likelihood intervals, plots; to aid in understanding the estimation process.

 ## License
 This project is licensed under the MIT License.